Vue De Monde, Melbourne

 Petit fours consists of a rum jelly in a shape of 'one-dollar penny', a chocolate mousse coated with coconut flakes and raspberry jam, plum ice cream, strawberry meringue stick and a caramel chocolate.

 I spent about 4 hours dining at VDM, probably the longest lunch i had so far.
 It was very enjoyable, each dish was unique and impressive.
 I especially love the duck yolk, Marron and chocolate soufflé, while the rest of the dishes were great as well.
-I would rate the service at 8/10 as some of the servers looks quite aloof.
 It was the most impressive meal during my Australia trip Apr.2015.